Logo

 Submitting a complete application with all necessary permits and documentation.

-If your HOA is delaying or obstructing the approval process, you may need a skilled attorney to challenge these tactics and ensure that your project moves forward.
+If your HOA is delaying or obstructing the approval process, you may wish to consult an attorney to discuss potential next steps.

 When HOA ADU Restrictions Violate State Law

-While HOAs can regulate certain aspects of construction, such as aesthetic compatibility, they cannot override state laws that protect homeowners' rights to build an ADU.
-Some examples of legal matters where an HOA’s restrictions may be unlawful include:
+While HOAs can regulate certain aspects of construction, such as aesthetic compatibility, they generally cannot enforce restrictions that conflict with applicable California law.
+Examples of issues that may raise legal questions include:

-If you are facing legal disputes over your ADU project, an HOA disputes attorney can help determine whether your HOA is acting within its authority or violating state law.
+If you are facing disputes over your ADU project, an attorney can help assess whether the HOA is acting within its authority under the governing documents and California law.

 How HOA Rules Can Delay or Block ADU Construction

-Requirements for additional design, landscaping, or parking modifications that make ADU construction cost-prohibitive.
+Requirements for additional design, landscaping, or parking modifications that may significantly increase costs.

-Selective enforcement of ADU rules, where some homeowners receive approval while others are denied without justification.
+Selective or inconsistent enforcement, where some homeowners receive approval while others are denied under similar circumstances.

-If your HOA is using any of these tactics to stall your ADU project, consulting a homeowner association lawyer can help you challenge these restrictions.
+If your HOA is using any of these approaches to stall your ADU project, consulting a homeowner association lawyer may help you evaluate your options.

 Can Your HOA Legally Prevent You from Building an ADU?